anuditverma/anuditverma.github.io/_posts/2015-09-10-can't-access-windows-files-in-ubuntu.md

 __So why is this happening ?__ If you have Windows 8 or later version then you might face this problem because of the fast-startup (aka fast-boot) feature, which must be turned off, what it does is it allows your computer to go in a partial sleep state or hibernation state which helps Windows to boot up quickly, in technical terms Windows' kernel still possess the control of your hardware even if you shutdown/restart your computer and boot into a different OS.

 __What should you do then ?__:
-I will tell you 3 ways to fix this, quick steps no fuss !
+I will tell you 3 ways to fix this, quick steps no fuss!
 FYI, little over with more experimentation with bootloader and MBR records displayed in the BIOS settings, I was able to find a new way to easily make Windows files accessible, so now there are __4 ways !__

 Let's check them out, but before actually going with one of the methods make sure to read all the steps and choose the one according to your situation you are in.